appgardenstudios/hyaline/www/content/documentation/how-to/audit-documentation.md

 ### 1. Create Configuration
 The first step is to create a configuration file for the audit in the `audits/` folder in the forked `hyaline-github-app-config` repo.

-For example, the configuration to could look something like:
+For example, the configuration could look something like:

 ```yml
 llm: